super1-chen/fxoss/README.md

 ```

 __Notice:__
-1. *_PWD must be included with quotes as 'password'
+1. `FXOSS_SSH_PWD` and `FXOSS_PWD` must be included with quotes looks like 'password'

 ## Setup Email Configuration

-if you want use `fxoss cds-report` you should setup email configuration first.
+When you want to use the subcomand `fxoss cds-report` you should setup email configuration first.

-add json file into `/tmp/fx_email.json`
+Add json file into `/tmp/fx_email.json`

 > /tmp/fx_email.json

 ```
 {
     "address": "email@fxdata.cn",
     "password": "email password",
     "smtp_server": "smtp server"
 }
 ```

 ## How to use the tool

 ### help information

 fxoss -h \ --help